-- Viii: In our opinion and according to the information and explanations given to us, the Company did not have any outstanding loans or borrowings from any financial institutions or banks or government or dues to debenture holders during the year. - ix.
-According to the information and explanations given to us and based on the records and documents produced before us, during the year the company has not raised money by way of initial public offer or further public offer and the term loans have been applied for the purposes for which they were obtained. - x.
+- viii.
+The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
+Hence reporting under clause 3(viii) of the Order is not applicable to the Company. - ix.
+The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause 3(ix) of the Order is not applicable to the Company - x.
 To the best of our knowledge and belief and according to the information given to us, no material fraud by the company or on the company by its officers or employees has been noticed or reported during the year. - xi.
 According to the information and explanations provided to us by and based on our examination of the records of the company, the company has not paid/provided any managerial remuneration.
 Therefore clause 3(xi) of the order is not applicable to the company. - xii.
-As the company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, therefore the provisions of clause (xii) of paragraph 3 of the Order are not applicable to the company.
+As the company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, therefore the provisions of clause (xii) of paragraph 3 of the Order are not applicable to the company. - xiii.
+According to information and explanations given us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 and details of such transactions have been disclosed in the Ind AS financial statements as required by Ind AS 24 Related Party Disclosures specified under section 133 of the Act read with the relevant rules issued thereunder.
+Refer Note 23 to the Ind AS financial statements. - xiv.
+According to the information and explanations given to us and based on the records and documents produced before us, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.

-- According to information and explanations given us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 and details of such transactions have been disclosed in the financial statements as required by Ind AS 24, Related Party Disclosures specified under section 133 of the Act read with the relevant rules issued thereunder.
-Refer Note 24 to the standalone financial statements. - xiv.
-According to the information and explanations given to us and based on the records and documents produced before us, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - xv.
+- xv.
 According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him under the provisions of section 192 of Companies Act, 2013. - xvi.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934

-(FRN: 103429W)
+For GMJ & Co Chartered Accountants (FRN: 103429W)

-(CA S./Maheshwari)
+(CA S. Maheshwari)